 This charming backyard 4×8 chicken coop plan has shingled roofing, a window, and a side nest box.
 This plan recommends using weather-resistant timber for your coop and precise calculations and measurements before cutting the wood.

 You may modify the design to fit your backyard; however, you must carefully follow the included directions.
 Additionally, you may check out designs on how to make a chicken coop nest.
 Check out this plan.

-The maker of this excellent 4×8 chicken coop plan designed this coop so you can enjoy your fresh meat and eggs from your backyard coop build.
-It is from entirely 4’x8′ plywood sheets and is very easy to construct.
+The maker of this excellent 4×8 chicken coop designed this coop so you can enjoy your fresh meat and eggs from your backyard coop build.
+It is made entirely from 4’x8′ plywood sheets and is very easy to construct.

 This chicken coop has a wide front entrance for simple maintenance and two side windows.
 The coop has a sloping shingle roofing and an outside nesting box, making egg collecting simple.

 The concept is that you transfer your chicken coop around your field or yard daily or every other day to ensure that your flock has access to fresh and new vegetation.